List of works by Rituparna Sengupta

-Rituparna Sengupta is an Indian actress and producer who is known for her work in Bengali cinema, Hindi cinema and Bangla cinema.
+Rituparna Sengupta is an Indian actress and producer who is known for her work in the Bengali cinema industries of both West Bengal and Bangladesh, as well as in Hindi cinema.
 She has appeared in a total of 218 films among which 181 are Bengali films, 33 Hindi films, 4 Oriya films and one each in English, Malayalam, Kannada and Telugu.

 Sengupta made her screen debut opposite Arindam Ganguly in Ratna Ghoshal's Bengali fantasy TV series Rong Berong (1989) broadcast on DD Bangla.
-She made her big screen venture opposite Bijay Mohanty in the Odia fim Kotia Manish Gotiye Jaga (1991) directed by Vijay Bhaskar.
+She made her big screen venture opposite Arjun Chakraborty in the Bengali film Bahattar Din Par (1990).
+She gained prominence after she featured opposite Bijay Mohanty in the Odia fim Kotia Manish Gotiye Jaga (1991) directed by Vijay Bhaskar.
 She had a very successful on-screen romantic collaboration with Chinranjeet, Prosenjit and Abhishek Chatterjee.